Qualitative software engineering research -- reflections and guidelines

 Second, reflexivity enhances the quality of the research by letting researchers reflect on who they are and their relation to the phenomena, which may both assist the process of constructing new insight~\cite{berger2015now}.
-However, the investigator should take care not to confuse knowledge intuitively present in advance with knowledge emerging from the material in the study.
-Such situations can possibly be avoided by declaring beliefs before the start of the study.~\cite{malterud2001qualitative}
+However, the investigator should ensure not to confuse knowledge intuitively present in advance with knowledge emerging from the material in the study.
+Such situations can possibly be avoided by declaring beliefs before the start of the study~\cite{malterud2001qualitative}.

-Third and final, reflexivity helps to keep the research process ethical by helping to address concerns regarding negative effects of power in the researcher-to-participant relationship~\cite{berger2015now, pillow2003confession}.
-It helps maintain the ethics of the relationship between researcher and research by equalizing their status, and securing that while the interpretation of the findings is always done through the eyes and cultural standards of the researcher~\cite{frisina2006back, josselson2007ethical}.
+Third and final advantage, reflexivity helps to keep the research process ethical by helping to address concerns regarding negative effects of power in the researcher-to-participant relationship~\cite{berger2015now, pillow2003confession}.
+It helps maintain the ethics of the relationship between researcher and participant by equalizing their status, and ensures that the interpretation of the findings is always done through the eyes and cultural standards of the researcher~\cite{frisina2006back, josselson2007ethical}.

 Even though the benefits of being reflexive are significant, it also comes at a cost for the researchers.
 It forces them to be transparent and expose their flaws, inner thoughts, and reasoning, which, potentially, could cause embarrassment or even shame.
 To protect themselves from being unmasked in the public research arena, scientists are reluctant to include human emotions and in-depth self-reflection in their publications~\cite{smith2006encouraging}.